-- Green tea hydrates like water and can help you greatly to burn fat and calories
+- Green tea hydrates your body and can help it burn fat and calories.

 - Asparagus is a very low-calorie vegetable.
 It contains merely 4 calories per spear.

-- It is a great source of insulin which regulates blood sugar levels, thus prevents overeating.
+- It is a great source of insulin that regulates blood sugar levels and prevents overeating.

-- Each spear of asparagus is packed with vitamin A, B, C and E, along with zinc and potassium.
+- Each spear of asparagus is packed with vitamins A, B, C and E, along with zinc and potassium.
 The high fiber content in asparagus improves digestion and stimulates probiotic growth.
-They are known to treat inflammations such as rheumatoid arthritis.
+It is known to treat inflammations such as rheumatoid arthritis.

 - Tomatoes are one of the most favorite fat-fighting foods.
-It aids in reducing inflammation and reversing leptin resistance.
+They aid in reducing inflammation and reversing leptin resistance.

 - Lycopene in tomato is considered a potential agent for preventing several types of cancer.